Ilija Vidošević: Biography

 Vidošević was born in Bogodol near Mostar, at the time part of the Ottoman Empire, though his family originates from Gostuša near Široki Brijeg.
 He was christened as Mijo.
 Vidošević took his vows on 5 May 1819.
-Afterward, he was sent for education in Varaždin, where he studied philosophy from 1821 to 1822, and then continued his education in Ilok.
-He started theology in 1822 in Székesfehérvár, where he finished the first two years, and continued his theological studies from 1824 in Szombathely and from 1825 in Vukovar, where he graduated in 1826.
+Afterwards, he was sent for education in Varaždin, where he studied philosophy from 1821 to 1822, and then continued his education in Ilok.
+He started studying theology in 1822 in Székesfehérvár, where he finished the first two years, and continued his theological studies from 1824 in Szombathely and from 1825 in Vukovar, where he graduated in 1826.
 The Franciscan Province of Bosnia sent him the approval for his priestly ordination together with the dispensation for insufficient age.

 The Barišić Affair shook the Franciscan Province in Bosnia when the apostolic vicar of Bosnia, Bishop Rafael Barišić sought to expand the jurisdiction of the episcopate at the expense of the Franciscans.
 Vidošević sided with the bishop, along with the other so-called Hungarians (the Franciscans educated in Hungary), while the Italians (those educated in Italy) sided with the Province.

 Herzegovinian Franciscans, mostly from the friary in Kreševo, who took pastoral care over Herzegovina, decided to establish their own friary in Herzegovina in Široki Brijeg in 1840.
 Leaders of this initiative were Nikola Kordić, Anđeo Kraljević and Vidošević.
 At the time, Apostolic Vicar of Bosnia Rafael Barišić had an uneasy relationship with the Bosnian Franciscans.
-The Herzegovinian Franciscans established contact with Vizier of Herzegovina Ali Pasha Rizvanbegović was granted his own eyalet by the Ottoman sultan for his loyalty during the Bosnian uprising.
-The Franciscans considered that they will build their own friary faster if the apostolic vicar would come to Herzegovina.
+The Herzegovinian Franciscans established contact with the Vizier of Herzegovina Ali Pasha Rizvanbegović was granted his own eyalet by the Ottoman sultan for his loyalty during the Bosnian uprising.
+The Franciscans considered that they would build their friary faster if the apostolic vicar would come to Herzegovina.